The traditional fully glazed conservatory reflects back to the Victorian era and has a well-deserved position in British architectural history

 Nowadays, wooden conservatories are seldom used for this purpose, though they can still create a romantic space from which to connect with nature.
 More often, they serve as a formal dining area or occasional sitting room from which to enjoy stunning views of the garden.
 Coupled with the right building and situation, a wooden conservatory is a perfect choice to blur the line between garden and home.

-Timber conservatories do not have to be plain by design.
-In fact lanterns, eves and coloured glass can be incorporated into their design to add style, flair and architectural interest.
+A wooden conservatory does not have to be plain by design.
+In fact, lanterns, eves and coloured glass can be incorporated into their design to add style, flair and architectural interest.
 The vaulted glass ceilings and sense of space can be magnificent and stylish.

-Our expert designers are able to offer advice and guide you through the decision-making process.
+Our bespoke conservatory designers are able to offer advice and guide you through the complete decision-making process.